Carl R. Holladay

 In addition to teaching at Candler since 1980, Dr. Carl R. Holladay is a senior fellow at the Center for the Study of Law and Religion at Emory and a popular lecturer at colleges and universities around the world.

 Holladay’s research joins classical academic scholarship and professional application, focusing on Luke-Acts, Hellenistic Judaism (Judaism in the Greco-Roman world), and Christology.
-He is the author of seven books, including A Critical Introduction to the New Testament: Interpreting the Message and Meaning of Jesus Christ (Abingdon, 2005), which offers historical context as well as an orientation to religious, theological and ethical issues surrounding Jesus’ message, and is used extensively by seminaries and ministers.
-Holladay also co-authored Biblical Exegesis: A Beginner's Handbook (Westminster John Knox, 1st ed., 1982), a widely used introductory text on exegetical methods, theory and practice, now in its third edition.
+He is the sole author of nine books, including A Critical Introduction to the New Testament: Interpreting the Message and Meaning of Jesus Christ (Abingdon, 2005), which offers historical context as well as an orientation to religious, theological and ethical issues surrounding Jesus’ message, and is used extensively by seminaries and ministers.
+Holladay also co-authored or co-edited four books, including Biblical Exegesis: A Beginner's Handbook (Westminster John Knox, 1st ed., 1982), a widely used introductory text on exegetical methods, theory and practice, now in its third edition.
+His most recent book is Introduction to the New Testament: Reference Edition (Baylor, 2017), which roots each of the New Testament’s 27 writings in their historical, literary, and theological contexts.

-An ordained minister in the Church of Christ, Holladay serves on editorial boards for multiple scholarly journals, and has been elected to serve as president of the Society of New Testament Studies for the 2016-17 term.
+An ordained minister in the Church of Christ, Holladay serves on editorial boards for multiple scholarly journals.

 Presented a Festschrift entitled Scripture and Traditions: Essays on Early Judaism and Christianity in Honor of Carl R. Holladay, 2008.